Autism and memory: Auditory and phonological memory

-Gabig et al. discovered that children with autism, regarding verbal working memory and story retelling, performed worse than a control group of TD children.
+Gabig et al. discovered that autistic children, regarding verbal working memory and story retelling, performed worse than a control group of non-autistic children.
 In three separate tasks designed to test verbal working memory, the autistic children scored well below the expected levels for their age.
 While results do show lower scores for autistic children, there was also information that suggested lack of vocabulary contributed to the lower scores, rather than working memory itself.